What should I do? Rekey or change locks?

-While rekeying, on the other hand, involves changing a working key and the entire locking system with a different one.
+On the other hand, while rekeying involves changing a working key and the entire locking system with a different one.

-The difference, therefore, comes in that while changing the Lock, you change everything while when rekeying you retain the same Lock, but the old key can no longer open it.
+Therefore, the difference comes in that while changing the Lock, you change everything, while when rekeying, you retain the same Lock, but the old key can no longer open it.

 When should you rekey your Lock?

 As a homeowner, two main scenarios will always force you to rekey your locks rather than change them. among them include;

 1. When you are happy and satisfied with your locks, you want a change of the key so the old key can no longer work.